ncatlab/nlab-content/pages/5/4/1/7/7145/content.md

 > A number is said to multiply a number when that which is multiplied is added to itself as many times as there are monads in the other, and thus some number is produced. ([source](https://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0086%3Abook%3D7%3Atype%3Ddef%3Anumber%3D15))

-These definitions evidently refer by "monad" to the unit element of the natural numbers seen under addition.
+These definitions evidently refer by "monad" to the element "[[1]]" among the natural numbers.

 Other definitions in *[[Elements]]* VII also refer to monads as the *multiplicative [[unit]]* element of the [[ring]] of [[natural numbers]].
 To see this one first has to notice that Euclid speaks of (natural) numbers being "measured" by a *lesser* number where we today say they are "divided" by a smaller number: